-Kerri Hill-Cawthorne is the Research Facilitator for the National Institute of Health Research Health Protection Research Unit in Healthcare Associated Infection and Antimicrobial Resistance.
-The HPRU is a partnership between Imperial College London, Public Health England, Cambridge University Veterinary School, the Wellcome Trust Sanger Institute and Imperial College Health Partners North West London Academic Health Science Network.
-The Unit was funded, along with 12 others in priority areas from immunisation to radiation hazards, to bring Universities to work in partnership with Public Health England to support excellent health protection research relevant to the needs of Public Health England.
+Kerri Hill-Cawthorne is the Researcher Facilitator for the National Institute of Health Research Health Protection Research Unit in Healthcare Associated Infection and Antimicrobial Resistance.
+The HPRU is a partnership between Imperial College London, Public Health England, Cambridge University, Warwick University and Imperial College Health Partners.
+The Unit was funded, along with 14 others in priority areas from immunisation to radiation hazards, to bring Universities to work in partnership with Public Health England to support excellent health protection research relevant to the needs of Public Health England.

 Kerri supports all the functions involved in running the HPRU including recruitment, funding, staff management, administration and reporting.
 Kerri works with her line manager Juliet Allibone and both are assisted by the team secretary Rakhee Parmar.
 All three are based at the Hammersmith Campus in the Department for Adult Infectious Diseases.